ElisaLegnani/elisalegnani.github.io/index.md

 ### Cosmology

+My overarching goal is to contribute to building an improved model of the Universe by applying innovative statistical and artificial intelligence techniques to cosmological surveys datasets.

-Coming soon - also on the [Cosmology](https://elisalegnani.github.io/cosmology) page.
+See also the [Cosmology](https://elisalegnani.github.io/cosmology) page.

 ### 3D print